nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 </div>

 \
 Great, you created your first R project.
-You can identify in which project you are by the name of the window or in the top right corner.
+You can identify in which project you are by the name of the window or as written in the top right corner.

 Before creating our first R script, we can set a folder structure within our R project.
 This can be done from the operating system's file explorer or with the function `dir.create`.
 I usually begin setting up my work directory like this: